 Herrengasse is right in the centre of Vienna, close to the sights you’re probably passing anyway and home to its own subway station.

-Once you’re done with the market, can I strongly recommend you pop into Palais Ferstel for a coffee at Café Central (if the queue outside isn’t too bad)?
+Once you’re done in the palais, can I strongly recommend you pop into Palais Ferstel for a coffee at Café Central (if the queue outside isn’t too bad)?

 Look for the coffee house’s entrance opposite the portal leading into Palais Niederösterreich.
 The cake display is a work of art in its own right.